Honors student: United States

-Honors students are often recognized for their achievements.
-A student who has made numerous appearances on the honor roll may be awarded some form of academic letter, or any other form of notification.
-A similar concept to honor rolls exists in colleges and universities in the United States, known as the Dean's List.
+Honors students are often recognized for their above-average academic achievements.
+A student who has made numerous appearances on the honour roll may be bestowed with some form of academic letter, certificate, or any other form of notification in recognition of their academic achievements.
+A similar concept to honour rolls exists in colleges and universities in Canada and the United States, known as the Dean's List.

 A growing archive of honor students can be found online.
-See references below.

 Elsewhere in the world

 In other countries, the meaning of honors can refer either to a specific type of academic degree or to the level of distinction with which an undergraduate degree was earned.

-Honours degrees are usually four-year programs (sometimes also three-year programs, e.g., in England).
+Honours degrees are usually four-year programs (sometimes also three year programs, e.g., in England).
 A student who holds a de jure Honours degree is eligible for direct entry either to a Doctorate (Ph.D.) or to a two- to three years very-high-research Master's degree program.

 'Honours' can also mean that students have achieved their degree with a high overall average GPA and typically have undertaken a small final project, paper or essay (also known in the UK as a dissertation).
 See British undergraduate degree classification.

 A third meaning is a postgraduate with Honors or cum honored degree, which is (part of) an academic degree itself, e.g. the one-year Bachelor with Honors degree in Australia, the one-year Baccalaureatus Cum Honore degree in Canada or the four-year integrated Master with Honors degree in Scotland.
 Postgraduate Honors degree programs generally involve completion of master's level courses and the submission of a long high-research thesis.

+Philippines

+In the Philippine education system, while an "honor student" can be used to denote students in undergraduate programs who achieved academic excellence, "honor student" can also refer to students under the basic education system (K-12) that obtained a transmuted grade of at least 90% after a quadmester (i.e. quarter).

+Honor students are classified into three tiers: With Honors (90-94%), With High Honors (95-97%) and With Highest Honors (98-100%).
+Previously, students that achieved academic excellence were ranked solely by their transmuted grades.